Getting Started with Obsidian for D&D ✨

 Get Obsidian by visiting their website.

 Your main folder is called a vault.
 You can have more than one but the app will load one vault per window.
-Start by creating a vault or selecting a folder from your device to act as the vault.
+Start by creating a new vault, selecting a folder from your device, or using the Architect's Vault.
 From there, you can create more folders and notes and organize them however you like.

 The Power of Linking